 Brady's Reputation and the Civil War

 While a number of photographs taken by his employees were attributed to Brady, it is known that he photographed scenes at Gettysburg, Pennsylvania, following the epic battle in early July 1863.
-And there is no doubt that he took thousands of photographs during the war, ranging from studio portraits of soldiers and officers to scenes shot in the field.
+His photograph of John Burns, an elderly citizen of Gettysburg who participated in the battle, helped create an enduring legend.

 Brady, in organizing his employees to photograph the war, spent essentially his entire fortune outfitting men with cameras and traveling darkroom equipment.
-And his lavish spending on the war proved to be a very bad business decision.
+The lavish spending on the war proved to be a very bad business decision.

 By the end of the war Brady possessed approximately 10,000 negatives, and he hoped he could market prints of war scenes.
 But he discovered that Americans had grown tired of the long and costly war.

 In financial distress, Brady was forced to sell off most of his negatives, which eventually found their way to the Library or Congress or the National Archives.
-He managed to hold on to his photography business, but he never achieved great success in the decades following the Civil War.
+He managed to hold on to his photography business, but in the decades following the war he never again achieved great success.